cgregurich/A-Star-Path-Finding-Visualizer/plan.md

 - figure out how to animate the algorithm
 - how to do like a time scale?
 - make slider not resize when stepSpeed hits double or triple digits
+- make some clean basic tutorial
+- making tutorial popup and popdown.
+- make an X in the tutorial that stops the tutorial early.
+- make tutorial "go into" the question mark icon??
+- clean up script.js; make more script files?